 Obesity, diabetes, tobacco and alcohol abuse and other serious health problems are prevalent in our communities.
 With that in mind, Fort HealthCare leadership has recognized the need to take a more future-oriented approach to managing the health of our local population and a more pro-active stance on improving the economic and social welfare of the region.

 Results for Walworth County are also troubling.
-Resident health factors result in a rank of 26th and even worse for health outcomes (38th).
-Walworth County ranks 25th in mortality and 57th in morbidity.
+Resident health factors result in a rank of 31st and even worse for health outcomes (34th).
+Walworth County ranks 20th in mortality and52nd in morbidity.

 Fort HealthCare believes that an active lifestyle, regardless of one's physical abilities or limitations, is the key to good health.
 In keeping with our Mission to improve the health and well being of our communities, we sponsor a myriad of community events.
 Sponsorships are awarded to those organizers who share our mission and offer wellness events such as runs, walks and bike rides.
 A few of the beneficiaries are Tomorrow's Hope, the Jefferson County Literacy Council, PADA, high school booster clubs, the Boys & Girls Club and the Fort Half Marathon.